 Ellagic acid is found in a number of berries and other plant foods, especially:

-Ellagic acid may help protect against cancer through several different ways.
-For example, it may cause cancer cells to die.
+Ellagic acid may help protect against cancer several different ways.
+For example, it may slow the growth of cancer cells.
 And it may help your liver neutralize cancer-causing chemicals in your system.
+But studies of this acid have mainly been done in the laboratory, so its benefits for human health is an unknown.

 A large number of phytonutrients fall into the flavonoid category.
 They are found in a variety of plant foods.